MicrosoftDocs/fabric-docs/docs/enterprise/metrics-app-overview-page.md

 Once you select a column in the chart, you can use the *Explore* button to drill through to the [timepoint](metrics-app-timepoint-page.md) page.

-Filters applied to the page in the [Multi metric column chart](#multi-metric-column-chart), affect this chart's display as follows:
+Filters applied to the page in the [Multi metric ribbon chart](#multi-metric-ribbon-chart), affect this chart's display as follows:

 * *No filters applied* - Columns display the peak timepoint per hour.